-There has been considerable experience reported in the literature of treating CDAD with fecal material transplant, or FMT.
-In addition, there are preliminary studies using selected bacterial strains and of bacterial spores from processed FMT.
-These reports have demonstrated a significant and growing precedent of successful cures in patients, and provide an excellent path for potentially curative therapy using a targeted and specific microbiome therapy.
+There has been considerable experience reported in the literature of successfully treating CDAD with fecal material transplants (FMT) from healthy individuals.
+FMT is believed to act by restoring a healthy balance of microbes in the gut.
+But use of FMT, because of the possibility of unknown and potentially damaging constituents, is problematic, and other options have been sought.
+Preliminary CDAD studies using selected bacterial strains or bacterial spores from processed FMT have been promising.
+These reports have demonstrated a significant and growing precedent of successful cures in patients who had failed all prior treatment, and provide a path to potentially curative therapy using a targeted and specific microbiome therapy-one that can achieve the therapeutic benefits of FMT but in a form that is more predictable, safe and drug-like.